Supervised learning of an interacting 2D hard-core boson model of a weak topological insulator using correlation functions: Introduction

 In Ref.~\cite{10.21468/SciPostPhys.10.3.059}, such a WTI was observed when hard-core bosons (HCBs) were subjected to an on-site potential with alternating signs along the different $y$-layers of a periodic honeycomb lattice.
 With the help of Stochastic Series Expansion (SSE) quantum Monte Carlo (QMC) techniques supported by analytical calculations, the complete phase diagram of this model was obtained to consist of six different phases, including a WTI at density $1/4$ or $3/4$.
-Remarkably, this WTI phase was observed to be robust against any amount of nearest-neighbor (NN) repulsive interactions between the HCBs.

-In this work, we employ supervised machine learning techniques based on correlation functions obtained from SSE QMC simulations to study the phase diagram of the HCB model.
+In this work, we employ supervised machine learning techniques based on correlation functions, obtained from SSE QMC simulations, to study the phase diagram of the HCB model\footnote{{Although much work has been done regarding the application} {of machine learning methods to fermionic systems, there have been relatively fewer applications to hard-core boson systems.
+ML approaches have been applied to explicit HCB models using input data from QMC simulations \cite{https://doi.org/10.48550/arxiv.1707.00663,PhysRevB.99.121104} and to systems with 1D spinless fermions \cite{vanNieuwenburg2017} or spin-$1/2$ chains \cite{doi:10.1126/science.aag2302, PhysRevB.95.245134, Torlai2018, PhysRevB.98.104426, PhysRevLett.121.167204, PhysRevB.100.224202} that can be mapped to HCBs.}}.
 We train our ML model using the density-density correlation function and the spatial correlation function as input data, and compare their effectiveness in predicting the phase boundaries.
-Our results show that a straightforward ML architecture consisting of three convolutional neural network (CNN) layers is able to predict the transition points of the complicated phase diagram accurately.
+Our results show that a straightforward ML architecture consisting of three convolutional neural network (CNN) layers is able to predict the transition points of the complicated phase diagram accurately for most of the cases.
+In one particular case, we also employed the learning-by-confusion unsupervised technique \cite{vanNieuwenburg2017} to analyze the performance of the supervised ML model.